Steve Brodie (actor): Career

 Beginning in the mid 1950s, he appeared mostly on television, with guest-starring roles in such series as Stories of the Century (as the outlaw Harry Tracy), Crossroads, Sugarfoot, Colt .45, Cheyenne (TV Series), Stagecoach West, Richard Diamond, Private Detective, The Public Defender, Alfred Hitchcock Presents, The Alaskans, Pony Express, The Brothers Brannagan, Going My Way, The Asphalt Jungle, Wanted: Dead or Alive, and The Dakotas.
 Brodie made three guest appearances on Perry Mason.
 He portrayed Ben Wallace in the 1959 episode 'The Case of the Garrulous Gambler', Eddie Lewis in the 1962 episode 'The Case of the Angry Astronaut' and Quinn Torrey in the 1964 episode 'The Case of the Witless Witness'.

 Brodie and Lash La Rue appeared nine and five times, respectively, as Sheriff Johnny Behan of Cochise County, Arizona, an historical person, in the ABC Western series, The Life and Legend of Wyatt Earp, starring Hugh O'Brian as Wyatt Earp.

 Brodie appeared on stage in the 1950s as Maryk in a national company production of The Caine Mutiny Court-Martial, co-starring with Paul Douglas as Queeg and Wendell Corey as Greenwald.

 Personal life

 Brodie was married to actress Lois Andrews from 1946 to 1948.
 He married Barbara Ann Savitt in 1950.
 Their son, Kevin Brodie, was a child actor who later became a film producer, director, and screenwriter.

 Death

-Steve Brodie in 1992, at age 72, died of cancer in Canoga Park, California.
+Steve Brodie in 1992, at age 72, died of cancer in Canoga Park, Los Angeles.
 In his obituary in The Los Angeles Times, the newspaper erroneously states that Brodie had been nominated for an Academy Award as Best Supporting Actor for 1949's Home of the Brave.
 Actually, the actor was not among the five nominees in that category that year.